1ylwang/HeZhang1994.github.io/README.md

 # E.g., $ git config --global user.name "hz".
 ```

-2. Create __aaa.github.io__ (public) repository on GitHub, where __aaa__ is your GitHub user name.
+2. Create __aaa.github.io__ (public) repository on GitHub, where __aaa__ should be your GitHub user name.
 You can use web page templates provided by GitHub now (see [here](https://blog.csdn.net/renfufei/article/details/37725057)), or continue the configuration and use other templates later.

 3. Clone __aaa.github.io__ repository to your local computer.
 ```bash
 $ git clone https://github.com/aaa/aaa.github.io
 ```

-4. Add contents to the website (this will create the home page `index.html`).
+4. Add some contents to the website (this will create `index.html`).
 ```bash
 $ cd aaa.github.io
 ~$ echo "Hello World" > index.html